8 Handmade Goods Business Success Stories

 And with online marketplaces, handmade shopping has become a popular trend.

 In recent years, consumers worldwide have shown their support of independent businesses and entrepreneurs, especially those venturing into the handmade goods business.

 Here are some real life success stories of starting a handmade goods business:

 1. PortraitFlip LLC ($540K/year)

-Sunny Choudhary (from Pune, Maharashtra, India) started PortraitFlip LLC about 5 years ago.
+Sunny Choudhary (from Pune, Maharashtra, India) started PortraitFlip LLC over 5 years ago.